 Chloe won the wonderful inaugural Julia Darling Fellowship to research her second novel The Boy Who Hit Play, travelling around the wild icy land of Norway and its many beautiful islands – due be published this July.

 In December Chloe journeyed across the otherworldy land of Peru thanks to the fantastic support of the Arts Council England.
-Her third novel is due to be released in June 2019.
+Her third novel, Fire Girl Forest Boy was published in June 2019 by Faber & Faber.

 Chloe Daykin lives in Northumberland with her family including one husband, two boys and three cats.
 She loves an unusual adventure and is a fan of all things fun, poetic and surprising.